ray-project/ray/doc/source/serialization.rst

 Serialization notes
 -------------------

 - Ray is currently using Pickle protocol version 5.
-The default pickle protocal used by most python distributions is protocol 3.
+The default pickle protocol used by most python distributions is protocol 3.
 Protocol 4 & 5 are more efficient than protocol 3 for larger objects.

-- Ray may drop some references of simple native objects (e.g. list, and this is also the default behavior of Pickle Protocol 4 & 5), but recursive objects are treated carefully without any issues:
+- Ray may create extra copies of simple native objects (e.g. list, and this is also the default behavior of Pickle Protocol 4 & 5), but recursive objects are treated carefully without any issues:

   .. code-block:: python